esa/nmf-mission-ops-sat/platform-service-impl/README.md

 AutonomousADCS service adapter
 ============

 The Autonomous ADCS service adapter for OPS-SAT is connected to the ADCS payload device via I²C.
-OPS-SAT’s ADCS is an iADCS-100 from Berlin Space Technologies and consists of a star tracker, gyro module, reaction wheels, and magnetorquers, with the possibility to integrate external sensors such as sun sensors.
+OPS-SAT's ADCS is an iADCS-100 from Berlin Space Technologies and consists of a star tracker, gyro module, reaction wheels, and magnetorquers, with the possibility to integrate external sensors such as sun sensors.

 It incorporates the ADCS algorithms from the LEOS platform and allows full ADCS functionality including nadir pointing as well as autonomous target acquisition and tracking.